Irinjalakuda: Road

 Irinjalakuda is located on State Highway 22, which links to major national highways NH 544, which is located around 16km from the town, and NH 66, which is located around 9km away, in the State.
 Two major roads State Highway 22 (Kodungallur-Shornur) and State Highway 61 (Potta-Moonupeedika) criss-crosses Irinjalakuda town.
 Besides, several MDRs (Major District Roads) connect the town with villages in the interior parts of the western and eastern sides of the town.
 These include Irinjalakuda-Kattoor road, Irinjalakuda-Porathissery Road, Mapranam-Nandhikkara road and Mapranam Karalam road.

 KSRTC bus station is situated behind the Koodalmanikyam temple.
-KSRTC bus services are available to state capital Trivandrum, Ernakulam/Vyttila Hub, Kottayam, Kollam, Kozhikode, Palakkad, Munnar, Mananthavady, Perikkallur, Sulthan Bathery, Perinthalmanna, Pala, Mysore, Bangalore, Coimbatore, Tiruchy, Thanjavur and Velankanni.
+KSRTC bus services are available to state capital Trivandrum, Ernakulam/Vyttila Hub, Kottayam, Kollam, Kozhikode, Palakkad, Mananthavady, Sulthan Bathery, Perinthalmanna, Mysore, Bangalore and Coimbatore.
 Besides, plenty of private buses are available from Irinjalakuda to various places within the district and towns in neighbouring districts.
 For those travelling from southern parts of the state, Chalakudy is the major roadhead to proceed towards Irinjalakuda.
 Private buses frequently ply between Chalakudy and Irinjalakuda.
 For travellers from northern Kerala, buses are available from Thrissur Shakthan Thampuran private bus stand.